andy-byers/paw/README.md

 # paw

+> NOTE: This branch is being used to implement static typing and templates.
+> It is likely to be very broken for a while.
+> So far, the compiler has been rewritten to work in multiple passes.
+> Pass 1 constructs an AST (lexical + syntax analysis).
+> Pass 2 is semantic analysis, where types are checked and symbol tables built.
+> Template are also intantiated during pass 2.
+> Pass 3 generates code (backend).

 An unobtrusive scripting language

 paw is a high-level, imperative, statically-typed programming language intended for embedding into larger projects.